-Clermont v Leicester (Fri)
+Leicester reach Champions Cup last 16 in Clermont

-Heineken Champions Cup: Clermont Auvergne v Leicester Tigers
+Heineken Champions Cup: Clermont Auvergne 29-44 Leicester Tigers

 Last updated on .From the section Rugby Union

-But Leicester beat Ospreys and Clermont in the Heineken Champions Cup before Wigglesworth replaced Steve Borthwick.
+Tigers' Matt Scott, Harry Simmons and Dan Kelly all scored in the first half.

-Clermont are without France wing Damian Penaud because of a hamstring injury.
+Two more tries after the break put Leicester at the top of Pool B before the other 10 teams play this weekend.

-Following Borthwick's appointment as England head coach, Wigglesworth will take charge of his first European game having served as a replacement scrum-half in the earlier two fixtures.
+Following Borthwick's appointment as England head coach, Wigglesworth was taking charge of his first European game having served as a replacement scrum-half in Leicester's previous two wins in the competition.

-Captain Ben Youngs will equal Leicester's Champions Cup appearance record as the scrum-half earns his 74th cap for the club in the competition - moving level with the mark set by Geordan Murphy.
+After a couple of rocky weeks in the Premiership, Tigers made themselves comfortable early in France with Scott's interception score, but Clermont hit back through Bautista Delguy after Handre Pollard's penalty.

-Charlie Atkinson moves to full-back for the Tigers and makes his first European start for the side along with South Africa fly-half Handre Pollard, as Freddie Steward starts on the right wing.
+Sensational feet from scrum-half-turned-wing Simmons gave Leicester a second before Clermont number eight Fritz Lee was shown a yellow card for a dangerous clear-out in the ruck, in which he clashed heads with Ben Youngs.

 Line-ups